524D/compareMS2/README.md

 ### 3.2 Calculating distance matrices

 Distance matrices are calculated using a separate executable, compareMS2_to_distance_matrices.
 This can also average the distances for multiple replicates per species for more accurate molecular phylogenetic analysis.
 For this, a tab-delimited file with filnames and species names are required.
 If no such file is provided, one is created automatically, using the filenames as sample "species".
 The distance matrix can currently be saved in the MEGA or Nexus formats.
-[MEGA](https://www.megasoftware.net/) is recommended for creating phylogenetic trees from compareMS2 results.
+[MEGA](https://www.megasoftware.net/) is recommended for creating trees from compareMS2 results.

 ### 3.3 Running compareMS2